Amazon has launched an early Black Friday sale – these are the deals you need to see

 What are the best deals to shop right now?

-There is no need to wait until Black Friday if you’re keen to bag some bargains, as I’ve done some digging and have rounded up some amazing Amazon savings on vacuum cleaners, tech and Amazon devices that you can enjoy today.
+There is no need to wait until Black Friday if you’re keen to bag some bargains, as I’ve done some digging and have rounded up some amazing Amazon savings on tech, beauty, Amazon devices and more that you can enjoy today.

 Best Amazon devices deals